CartoDB/carto-selfhosted-helm/customizations/high_availability/standard_with_upgrades/README.md

 ### Application upgrades

 - A third replica will be triggered for the upgrade operation, ensuring that the other two replicas remain up and running.
-- For components with more than 3 replicas, one of the replicas will be replaced during the upgrade.

-### High traffic

-- The CARTO components getting most of the requests will scale up to `maxReplicas` in order to cope with the traffic load, under high traffic conditions.